HelikarLab/FastqToGeneCounts/docs/pages/fastq/fastq_setup_conda.md

 | `--channel conda-forge` |   The --channel flag is used to specify the channel to install the software from   |
 |         `mamba`         |                        The name of the software to install                         |

-### Install SnakeMake
+### Install Snakemake
-SnakeMake is required to run the pipeline.
+Snakemake is required to run the pipeline.
 ```bash
 mamba install --name snakemake --channel bioconda snakemake==6.15.5
 ```